The Wine Country Tasting Room Is Dead. But Long Live Wine Country

 Similarly, visitors to Hess Collection can try their hand at Napa Valley winemaking.
 During a seminar, guests can blend barrel samples to create their own custom wines, which they can later compare to the brand’s signature red blend, Lion Tamer.
 After, guests can explore the Mount Veeder vineyards via ATV or wander among owner Donald Hess’s personal collection of contemporary art housed on the property.
 In all cases, guests won’t go more than a few minutes without a sip of the Hess Collection estate wines.

-Comedy Cellar
+Comedy cellar

 Culinary components are part of the experiences offered at Charles Krug Winery, but so are a host of other events.The team converts the tasting room into a “comedy cafe” for monthly stand-up nights, which bring in local and well-known comedians.
 In the summertime, the Sunset Cinema series invites locals and tourists to watch film screenings on the manicured lawn.
 During both, a bar showcases Charles Krug wines, and wood-fired pizzas from its Cucina restaurant are on tap.